Hrushi11/DYPIEMR_AIDS_PROJ/Basic-Py-Maths-Library-master/DOCUMENTATION.md

 9. `exponent()` - finds the exponent<br>
                   input:two numbers -base and index<br>
                   ouptut- base raised to the index.

+10. 'PerimeterOfTriangle()' - Calculates the perimeter of triangle with user input sides()
+                             input: a,b,c
+                             output: perimeter of triangle